A Portrait of California Community College Students with Dependent Children

 captures the most comprehensive portrait yet of California

-in 10 students who sought financial aid are parents.
+where 1 in 10 students who sought financial aid are parents.

 A Portrait of Student Parents in the California Community

 Colleges: A New Analysis of Financial Aid Seekers with